 .
 The primary differences among many of these products are how fast they produce an effect and how long those effects last.
 Barbiturates are classified as ultrashort, short, intermediate, and long-acting.

 Long-acting barbiturates include phenobarbital (Luminal®) and mephobarbital (Mebaral®), both of which are in Schedule IV.
-Effects of these drugs are realized in about one hour and last for about 12 hours, and are used primarily for daytime sedation and the treatment of seizure disorders.
+Effects of these drugs are realized in about one hour, last for about 12 hours, and are used primarily for daytime sedation and the treatment of seizure disorders.

 Valium, SSRIs, antidepressants, Quaaludes

-The boundary between legal and illegal drugs is permeable and constantly shifting, as illustrated by the example of Quaalues, a hypnotic tranquilizer, which fell out of common use in the 1980s, but which was also heavily used as a street drug.
+The boundary between legal and illegal drugs is permeable and constantly shifting, as illustrated by the example of Quaalues, a hypnotic tranquilizer, which fell out of common use in the 1980s but was also heavily used as a street drug.

-, said to be safer than Valium, from the 1980s until today.
-The use of Quaaludes, a hypnotic tranquilizer, used both as a prescription drug and as a street drug, fell out of common use in the 1980s, because of the dangers of overdose associated with it.
-Quaaludes are like a modern day manufactured opium in its effects.
-Mellaril is a similar minor (or major) tranquilizer, and it also can have a slightly hypnotic effect and was developed from the first drug to be widely used in psychiatric hospitals
+—which are said to be safer than Valium—from the 1980s until today.
+The use of Quaaludes, a hypnotic tranquilizer, as a prescription drug and a street drug, fell out of common use in the 1980s because of the dangers of overdose associated with it.
+Quaaludes are like modern-day manufactured opium in its effects.
+Mellaril, on the other hand, is a similar minor (or major) tranquilizer that can also have a slightly hypnotic effect, and was developed from the first drug to be widely used in psychiatric hospitals

 Actually, even today, there is a "grey area" between prescription drugs and street drugs.
-Many drugs that are sold legally by prescription for mood disorders, are also sold on the street under the same or different names for both "kicks" and for their mood mood or performance enhancing properties.
+Many drugs that are sold legally by prescription for mood disorders are also sold on the street under the same or different names for both "kicks" as well as their mood- or performance-enhancing properties.
 Ritalin

 , heroin, and cocaine